hspec/hspec-laws/README.markdown

 List as a Monoid
   mempty
     - is a left identity
     - is a right identity

   mappend
     - is associative

-Finished in 0.1142 seconds, used 0.0800 seconds of CPU time
+Finished in 0.1142 seconds
 3 examples, 0 failures
 ~~~